 The Ultimate Guide to Buying a Jade Engagement Ring: What You Need to Know

-Over the last 15 years, we’ve advised hundreds of clients in their purchase of their engagement ring, the majority of them being jade, rather than diamonds.
+Over the last 15 years, we have advised hundreds of clients in the purchase of their engagement rings, the majority of them choosing jade rather than diamonds.

-For most, an engagement ring is the first high-value, emotionally significant purchase they make in their lives; understandably many questions arise.
+For most, an engagement ring is the first high-value, emotionally significant purchase they make in their lives; it is natural that questions arise.

 1. How do I know if I’m buying good jade?